-24 During the contested case proceeding on the proposed order for ASC for the facility, the hearing officer permitted the Department, certificate holder, and petitioners to the contested case to provide written briefs regarding their positions on the matter or "full" or limited party status.
-Hearing officer concluded that petitioners for party status who met the eligibility requirements for standing in the contested case proceeding could participate as limited parties regarding the issues each properly raised in their respective comments on the DPO and petitions for party status in the contested case, but could not participate in the contested case on issues that others, but not they themselves had raised.
+19 During the contested case proceeding on the proposed order for ASC for the facility, the hearing officer permitted the Department, certificate holder, and petitioners to the contested case to provide written briefs regarding their positions on the matter or "full" or limited party status.
+Hearing officer concluded that petitioners for party status who met the eligibility requirements for standing in the contested case proceeding would participate as limited parties on the issues each properly raised in their respective comments on the DPO and petitions for party status in the contested case Hearing officer further concluded that parties could not participate in the contested case on issues that others, but not they themselves had raised.
 The hearing officer based this conclusion upon ORS 469.370(5), OAR 345-015-0016(3), OAR 137-003-0005(8) and (9), OAR 137-003-0040, and OAR 345-015-0083.
 (B2HAPPDoc219 Hearing Officer Order on Party Status and Issues OAH 2020-10-29, pp. 7-10).
-Council received written appeals of the Hearing Officer's Contested Case Order and further briefed the issue concluding that, "-The Council finds that Hearing Officer's designation of limited party status for petitioners granted standing in the contested case proceeding is affirmed for the reasons presented in the Order on Party Status."
-(B2HAPPDoc288 EFSC's Order on Appeals of Hearing Officer Order on Party Status, Auth Reps and Issues 2020-11-25, p.
+Council received written appeals of the Hearing Officer's Order on Party Status and further briefed the issue concluding that, "The Council finds that Hearing Officer's designation of limited party status for petitioners granted standing in the contested case proceeding is affirmed for the reasons presented in the Order on Party Status."
+(B2HAPPDoc288 EFSC's Order on Appeals of Hearing Officer Order on Party Status, Auth Reps and Issues_2020-11-25, p.
 18).
-Limited parties again raised the issue of limited party in their petitions to appeal the Final Order on ASC to the Oregon Supreme Court. # The Court agreed with the hearing officer and EFSC's decisions, concluding that EFSC is expressly authorized to limit the participation of a party that it permitted to participate as a limited party - i.e., to treat a person as a limited party even if they requested full party status and that EFSC had authority to grant limited rather than full party status to petitioners STOP B2H and Irene Gilbert (among others).
+Limited parties again raised the issue of limited party in their petitions to appeal the Final Order on ASC to the Oregon Supreme Court.
+The Supreme Court agreed with the hearing officer and EFSC's decisions, concluding that EFSC is expressly authorized to limit the participation of a party that it permitted to participate as a limited party - i.e., to treat a person as a limited party even if they requested full party status and that EFSC had authority to grant limited rather than full party status to petitioners STOP B2H and Irene Gilbert (among others).
 (B2HAPPDoc7 Supreme Court Decision Stop B2H Coalition v.
 Dept, of Energy 2023-03-09, pp. 801-804, 815.
+20 OAR 345-027-0371(10)(a).